ElectricCookie/go-waechter/README.md

     <a href="https://goreportcard.com/report/github.com/ElectricCookie/go-waechter"><img alt="Go Report Card" src="https://goreportcard.com/badge/github.com/ElectricCookie/go-waechter" /></a>
 </p>

 ---

-Go Wächter [german = guard] is a library to implement JWT auth in go apps.
+Go Wächter [German = guard] is a library to implement JWT auth in go apps.
 It is supposed to bootstrap a web application bringing all necessary features.

 ---

 ## Current status
 **Currently working on the basic functionality.
 This package is not ready for consumption yet.**

+## Dependencies and Adapters
+Wächter does not rely on external services, but it comes with adapters for SMTP and MongoDB.
+You can also implement your own connections by following the interfaces defined in **db-adapter.go** and **email-adapter.go**

 ## Features